giacu92/GFE-DMX-Dimmer/README.md

   }
 */
 ```
-That's because we have to tell the Arduino IDE that inside the code we wrote our personal Interrupt Service Routine ("ISR") and we need it to use it in DMX serial communications.
+That's because we need to tell the Arduino IDE that inside the code we wrote our personal Interrupt Service Routine ("ISR") and we need it to use it in DMX serial communications.
-Remember to remove comments after uploading the code or USB serial communications will be compromised.
+Remember to remove the mods after uploading the code or Serial communications (like the one we use in Serial.printl()) wont work anymore.

 You can find my copy of modded _HardwareSerial0.cpp_ inside the file list.